camiloloco702-dev/portfolio/README.md

-All content https://www.tiktok.com/@valen.teacher is also from my portfolio
+All content you can find in https://www.tiktok.com/@valen.teacher and https://www.youtube.com/@ValenTeacher/videos is also from my portfolio